datafold/data-diff/docs/how-to-use.md

 We recommend using a configuration file, with the ``--conf`` switch, to keep the command simple and managable.

+For a list of example URLs, see [list of supported databases](supported-databases.md).

+Note: Because URLs allow many special characters, and may collide with the syntax of your command-line, it's recommended to surround them with quotes.

 ### Options

   - `--help` - Show help message and exit.